 Last week, the Học Mãi Foundation welcomed 11 Vietnamese medical students to the University of Sydney as part of the foundation's scholarship and student exchange program.

 The students come from partner institutes and medical universities across Vietnam, including Hanoi Medical University, Hue University of Medicine and Pharmacy, University of Medicine and Pharmacy Ho Chi Minh City, and Pham Ngoc Thach University of Medicine.

-Throughout their eight week clinical placement, the students will visit a number of clinical schools, including the Northern Clinical School, the Royal North Shore Hospital and the Concord Clinical School – Concord Repatriation General Hospital.
+Throughout their four week clinical placement, the students will visit a number of clinical schools, including the Northern Clinical School, the Royal North Shore Hospital and the Concord Clinical School – Concord Repatriation General Hospital.